 about

-My erotic art comics are included in the anthologies Best Erotic Comics: 2008, edited by Greta Christina and published by Last Gasp, and Dirty Stories: Volume 3, edited by Eric Randolph and published by Eros Comix/Fantagraphics, and in Headpress 23: Funhouse, edited by David Kerekes and published by Headpress Press, and Artbomb.
-My photographs have been or will be published in failbetter, Known Unknowns by Charles Saatchi, Men's Health, Forbes.com, mashKULTURE, Le Journale de la Photographie, Thought Catalog, Nerve, Cloud King, and Arthur, among other publications.
+My comics are included in the anthologies Best Erotic Comics: 2008, edited by Greta Christina and published by Last Gasp, and Dirty Stories: Volume 3, edited by Eric Randolph and published by Eros Comix/Fantagraphics, and in Headpress 23: Funhouse, edited by David Kerekes and published by Headpress Press, and on Artbomb.
+My photographs have appeared in or will appear on Hulu, Known Unknowns by Charles Saatchi, failbetter, Men's Health, Forbes.com, mashKULTURE, Le Journale de la Photographie, Thought Catalog, Nerve, Cloud King, and Arthur.
+To inquire about buying or licensing my photographs, contact me here.

-I’ve appeared on TV, radio, and podcasts over 100 times, including CNN, Politically Incorrect on ABC (six times), FX, the UK’s Channel 4, CBC Radio, and NPR.
-For five years, I was an on-camera reporter for Playboy TV’s Sexcetera, traveling around the world to report on sex-related stories.
-My work has been covered by The Wall Street Journal, Bloomberg, The New York Post, NPR, The Washington Post, BuzzFeed, The New York Times, Wired, Salon, The Atlantic, MSNBC, The New Yorker, Slate, TIME, Family Secrets, The Morning News, BBC Radio, The Globe and Mail, CNN, Bustle, The Village Voice, Alta Journal, The Los Angeles Times, CBC Radio, The Daily Beast, Playboy, The San Francisco Chronicle, Glamour, The Telegraph, High Times, Five Books, The Chicago Tribune, Wisconsin Public Radio, Lifehacker, The Huffington Post, Southern Living, The Mercury News, Daily Blast Live, The Kansas City Star, Shondaland, Next Big Idea Club, Maclean’s, Eater, KATU, Book Riot, Air/Light, XBIZ, Cybernews, Publishers Weekly, AVN, The Sun, PRINT, ABC Radio National (Australia), Library Journal, Gambit, Channel 4 (UK), Zibby Magazine, Kirkus Reviews, and Naked Capitalism.
+I’ve appeared on CNN, Politically Incorrect on ABC (six times), FX, the UK’s Channel 4, CBC Radio, and NPR.
+For five years, I was an on-camera reporter for Playboy TV’s Sexcetera, traveling around the world reporting documentary stories.
+I’ve been featured in The Wall Street Journal, Bloomberg, The New York Post, NPR, The Washington Post, BuzzFeed, The New York Times, Wired, Salon, The Atlantic, MSNBC, The New Yorker, Slate, TIME, Family Secrets, The Morning News, BBC Radio, The Globe and Mail, CNN, Bustle, The Village Voice, Alta Journal, The Los Angeles Times, CBC Radio, The Daily Beast, Playboy, The San Francisco Chronicle, Glamour, The Telegraph, High Times, Five Books, The Chicago Tribune, Wisconsin Public Radio, Lifehacker, The Huffington Post, Southern Living, The Mercury News, Daily Blast Live, The Kansas City Star, Shondaland, Next Big Idea Club, Maclean’s, Eater, KATU, Book Riot, Air/Light, Cybernews, Publishers Weekly, AVN, The Sun, PRINT, ABC Radio National (Australia), Library Journal, Gambit, XBIZ, Channel 4 (UK), Zibby Magazine, Kirkus Reviews, and Naked Capitalism.

 In 2020, I was a Grantee of the International Women’s Media Foundation’s Howard G. Buffett Fund for Women Journalists.
 In 2019, I was a Participant at the Social Science Summer Institute for Journalists at the Russell Sage Foundation.
 From 2018 to 2019, I was the Lawrence Grauman Jr. Post-graduate Fellow at the Investigative Reporting Program at the Graduate School of Journalism at the University of California, Berkeley.
 In 2016, I was a Resident at the Noepe Center for Literary Arts on Martha’s Vineyard.
 In 2015, I was a Fellow at the Logan Nonfiction Program at the Carey Institute for Global Good and a Storyteller at Thread at Yale at Yale University.